sigasi/sigasi_insights/content/faq.md

 * **Suppress one marker**: Or you can suppress markers on a given line, using the [Eclipse Marker Manager](/tech/eclipse-marker-manager) plugin.

 # Troubleshooting

-## "Show In -> System Explorer" does not work on RedHat Linux 6

-On preference page **General > Workspace** you can configure the command that is used to open files with the System Explorer.
-The default Linux command does not work on older linux systems.
-On RedHat 6 linux, you can use the nautilus command: `nautilus "${selected_resource_parent_loc}"` ([More info](https://help.eclipse.org/latest/index.jsp?topic=/org.eclipse.platform.doc.user/reference/ref-9.htm)).

 ## Sigasi switches my keyboard layout!
 Did I find a bug?